 Tax time can get confusing with all the various tax slips you get from your bank.
 It is sometimes hard to keep track of them all.
-You might be wondering what tax slips you should be expecting in the mail if you have an RRSP, before you file taxes online for the year.
+You might be wondering what tax slips you should be expecting in the mail if you have an RRSP, before efiling online for the year.

 1. Contribution Receipts – You will only get receipts if you made contributions.